 Both Samsung and LG make affordable dishwashers that perform above average.
 We are most impressed by their outer design and especially the "Black Stainless Steel" selection.

-Samsung differentiates itself in the market with their super silent operation and the auto-release door which aids in drying.
+Samsung differentiates itself in the market with their ultra quiet operation and the auto-release door which aids in drying.
 Whereas LG's TrueSteam feature is impressive.

-It makes sense to consider one of these brands in a kitchen package considering the strong sales incentives for customers during promotional seasons.
-However, when replacing an old dishwasher, we still think that there may be other choices in the market from Bosch and Miele that might outperform these brands in the dishwasher category.
+It makes sense to consider one of these brands in a kitchen package due to their strong sales incentives for customers during promotional seasons.
+However, when replacing an old dishwasher, we still think that there may be other choices in the market from Bosch and Miele dishwashers that might outperform these brands in the category.